OpenRailAssociation/osrd-website/content/docs/guides/contribute/contribute-code/frontend-conventions.en.md

 `projects/{project's name}/studies/{study's name}/scenarios/{scenario's name}`

+### Naming

+The following conventions are generally used in the code:
+- components and types are in PascalCase
+- variables are in camelCase
+- translation keys are also in camelCase
+- constants are in SCREAMING_SNAKE_CASE (except in special cases)
+- CSS classes are in kebab-case

 ### Styles & SCSS

 > WARNING: in CSS/React, the scope of a class does not depend on where the file is imported, but is valid for the entire application.
 If you import an `scss` file in the depths of a component (which we strongly advise against), its classes will be available to the whole application and may therefore cause side effects.